FK Sarajevo: Supporters

-The organized supporters' group of FK Sarajevo is known as Horde Zla (English: Hordes of Evil or Evil Gang) and was formed in 1987 with the arrival of the Ultras subculture to Yugoslavia.
-The group is situated on the north stand of the Asim Ferhatović Hase Stadium, and has a fairly decentralized organizational structure with many subgroups present at matches.
-The group's logo consists of a stylized depiction of the Grim Reaper, borrowed from a Zagor comic book at the time of the group's inception.
-Horde Zla have gained notoriety through the decades because of infamous examples of football violence.
-The group traditionally garners very close relations with the supporters of Dynamo Dresden, with the two groups often travelling together to away games of both clubs and sharing banners.
-Horde Zla have in the past garnered close relations with the FK Novi Pazar ultras group, Torcida Sandžak.
+The organized supporters' group of Sarajevo, known as Horde zla (English: Hordes of Evil or Gang Evil), was formed in 1987 with the arrival of the Ultras subculture to Yugoslavia.
+The group is located on the north stand of the Asim Ferhatović Hase Stadium and has a decentralized organizational structure with many subgroups present at matches.
+The group's name was borrowed from a Zagor comic book at the time of its inception.
+Its logo features a stylized depiction of the Grim Reaper.
+Horde zla has gained notoriety over the decades for severe incidents of football violence.
+Horde zla have in the past garnered close relations with Dynamo Dresden ultras.

-Another notable supporters' association and advocacy group is Maroon Friends 1946 which attracts influential individuals from the financial, political and cultural sectors of Bosnian society with the aim of lobbying both locally and internationally for the club and influencing club policies.
-The association has close ties to Horde Zla.
-The current chairman of Maroon Friends 1946 is prominent singer-songwriter and poet, Benjamin Isović.
+Another notable supporters' association and advocacy group is Maroon Friends 1946.
+This group attracts influential individuals from the financial, political, and cultural sectors of Bosnian society, aiming to lobby for the club both locally and internationally and influence club policies.
+The association is closely connected to the club's ultras, with many of its members having been part of Horde zla in their youth.
+The current chairman of Maroon Friends 1946 is Benjamin Isović, a prominent Bosnian singer-songwriter and poet.